MetaMask/SIPs/SIPS/sip-30.md

 ##### Parameters
 An object containing:

-- `coin_type`: The BIP-44 coin type value of the node.
+- `coin_type` - The BIP-44 coin type value of the node.
 - `source` (optional) - The ID of the entropy source to use.
-If not specified, the default entropy source will be used.
+If not specified, the primary entropy source will be used.

 ##### Returns
 A `BIP44Node` object representing the BIP-44 `coin_type` HD tree node and containing its corresponding key material.